Need to borrow up to $5,000 today? A guide on all of your personal loan options, even if you have bad credit.

 - Order a copy of your credit file

 Every application you make shows up on your credit file, so make sure you compare your options before you apply to minimise the amount of applications you make.
-More than one consecutive application can be a bad sign to prospective lenders as it indicates a rejected application.

 What brands offer bad credit loans up to $5,000?